wavegxd/project-lockbox/backend/README.md

 Developmental database is hosted locally in a Docker container.

-Production database is deployed on heroku but kept private because of clients' wishes.
+Production database is deployed on heroku but kept private because of clients' privacy.